ArnaudHemmerle/data-analysis-on-sirius/chapters/xrf/pymca/calibration.md

-# Energy calibration
+# Optional: energy calibration

-The first step in analyzing XRF data is to calibrate the relationship between the detector channels and energy (in keV).
+Analyzing XRF data requires calibrating the relationship between detector channels and energy (in keV).
+In the fitting procedure described in this tutorial, the calibration parameters are treated as free fitting parameters.
+However, in some cases, it may be necessary to perform the calibration beforehand and not leave it as free parameters during the fitting process.

 PyMca provides a second-order calibration formula:

 $$E{\rm[keV]} = A + B \times {\rm channel} + C \times {\rm channel}^2.$$